vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 The virtual services can be spanned across multiple service engines if the associated SE group is configured in Active/Active HA mode.
 A service engine can belong to only one SE group at a time.

-IP address allocation for virtual services can be over DHCP or through the in-built IPAM functionality of NSX Advanced Load Balancer .
+IP address allocation for virtual services can be over DHCP or through the in-built IPAM functionality of NSX Advanced Load Balancer.
 The VIP networks created or configured in NSX Advanced Load Balancer are associated with the IPAM profile.

 ## Network Architecture